-Figure 3, shown below, is a further enhancement of the system shown in Figure 2, providing for the middleware system to send raw data from the automation system, via the web, to a data clean up and image insertion software service like like Quu2Go or Arctic Palm/DTS Connected Radio.
+Figure 3, shown below, is a further enhancement of the system shown in Figure 2 that includes the middleware system sending raw data from the automation system, via the web, to a data clean up and image insertion software service like Quu2Go, Arctic Palm/DTS Connected Radio or Pluxbox.
 Once data clean up and image insertion services are performed, the service returns the data to the middleware for distribution to the RDS and HD Radio equipment.
 Additionally, the software service can add album art, advertisement art and station logos for stations using HD Radio Artist Experience technology.

-Figure 3 - Metadata delivery system utilizing middleware and cloud based cleanup and image insertion service
+Figure 3 - Metadata delivery system utilizing middleware and cloud-basedclean up and image insertion service